mekz-data/LendingClubClassification/README.md

 - Filled some missing values with -999 to indicate that the event in question never occurred.

 ## EDA
-EXploratory Data Analysis makes up quite a bit of this project and I would encourage you to look at my notebook if you're at all curious.
+With so many features, exploratory Data Analysis makes up quite a bit of this project and I would encourage you to look at my notebook if you're at all curious at what all was done.

 ## Model Building
+I worked with with Logistic Regression, Gradient Boosting, and Random Forest algorithms.
+As this was a highly imbalanced dataset (only 15% of loan were defaulted), I also experimenting with upsampling to balance this out.

 ## Model Performance
+Here's the ROC AUC graph for all three classifiers.
+Gradient Boosting outperforms Random Forest by the slimmest of margins.

+Hyperparameter Optimization was performed but did not yield any improvements.
+Big improvements.

+## Takeaways
+According to our model, the most important features for predicting a good loan are:
+- borrowers with a high number of months since oldest revolving account opened
+- lower loan amounts & payments
+- a low number of total accounts
+- higher annual incomes
-Takeaways: Best features for predicting default before a loan is ever issued are: borrowers with a high number of months since oldest revolving account opened, lower loan amounts & payments, a low number of total accounts, higher annual incomes, and a high number of months since the most recent installment accounts were opened.
+- a high number of months since the most recent installment accounts were opened.

-## Model Building:
-## Model Performance:
+This project was a great learning experience.
+Looking at it again while updating this Readme, I see plenty of improvements or augmentations that I would make if I were working on it today.
+That being said, I am going to keep it as it is to act as my Data Science time capsule.